One of the most loved games by fans of the legendary Neo-Geo has a boatload of debug tools and a hidden mini game...

 At 0x270226 in the original Neo-Geo version is a "Jikken (experimental) Program."
 It is a very simple two player versus fighting game featuring Memory's boss character: a sentient birthday cake.
 Each character is controlled with P1 and P2 controls, respectively.
 The movement is surprisingly complete: you can jump and crouch with Up and Down, and dash forward or back with a double tap in either direction.
 There are two attacks: Button 1 seems to be the stronger attack with some enemy knockback, while Button 2's attack moves your character in further but has less knockback.
 B1 + B2 is an even stronger attack.
 QCF+B1 launches a hadouken-like attack; double QCF+B1 will perform a high jump attack.
 QCB+B1 while in the air will do a homing attack.

-Unfortunately, there's no actualy damage counter or score or timer or anything to give it a gameplay framework, otherwise it could be the next hot thing at Evo.
+Unfortunately, there's no actual damage counter or score or timer or anything to give it a gameplay framework.
+Otherwise it could be the next hot thing at Evo.

 The code is (seemingly) complete but is not referenced anywhere, so we can't be sure where it was originally called from.
-It's likely it was part of the Program Menu at one time, though.
+It seems like it would have been part of the Program Menu at one time, though.
 Here is a MAME cheat to replace the Program Menu with the Jikken Program.
 (So you'll also need to enable the Debug cheat, and hold P2 Button 1+2+3+4 on startup.)

 <cheat desc="Jikken Program"> <comment>Also requires Debug cheat to be active; hold P2 Button A+B+C+D on startup</comment> <script state="on"> <action>temp0=maincpu.rd@14d30</action> <action>maincpu.rd@14d30=00270226</action> </script> <script state="off"> <action>maincpu.rd@14d30=temp0</action> </script> </cheat>